 Isle Royale National Park contains 165 miles of hiking trails, so there are endless opportunities to see nature by foot.
 If you’re switching campgrounds at any point during your stay, you’ll be hiking at least a few miles to make the move.

-There isn’t necessarily a special map of hiking trails on Isle Royale.
+There isn’t a separate map of hiking trails on Isle Royale.
 Just use the general park map to see the hiking opportunities.
 Potential hiking highlights include Lookout Louise, Suzy’s Cave, Minong Mine, Mount Siskiwit, and Sugar Mountain.

-If you’re really serious about hiking, pick up a guide like the National Geographic Illustrated Trails Map (see below.)
+If you’re really serious about hiking here, pick up a guide like the National Geographic Illustrated Trails Map.
 That will give you all the info you need to become an Isle Royale expert vagabond.

 Wildlife opportunities: Moose and wolves